Get It Done

 Though simply saying, "Get it Done" doesn't mean much if I don't set goals to pace myself and drive myself forward.
 A great habit that I got into at work was to plan for the next week on Friday and to prepare for the week on Monday morning.
 I sit down Friday to figure out each task I must complete and all my meetings in the coming week before leaving for the weekend.
 I leave a little wiggle room for the fiery curveballs (projects with high value with a quick turnaround) that get thrown at me without fail, so I figured why not for those as well.
 The weekend is recharge time where I don't think about work but focus on family.
 A good habit to get into is to spend time doing something that you enjoy which doesn't drain your batteries.
 Come Monday morning I do something very strange, I wake up early and get to work an hour or more before I have to be there in order to plan out how to accomplish each task or even to work on a few of them.

-Figuring out the plan that works is probably the hardest part of making a dream a reality.
-The further that I venture towards getting to the tasks of writing or planning for a presentation the easier it is because of the prep work that I have already put in place, but those steps of prepping didn't seem as helpful or useful at the time so they were much harder to get through.
+Figuring out a plan that works is probably the hardest part of making a dream a reality.
+The further that I venture towards getting to the tasks of writing or planning for a presentation the easier it is because of the prep work that I have already put in place, but those steps of prepping didn't seem as helpful or useful at the time.
+Hence, they were much harder to get through.